 Family conflicts can occur at any age.
 Becoming an adult does not necessarily shift the feelings a child has for a parent.

-Opening this month, are two films, which center on family conflicts: Oscar-winning actress Natalie Portman’s A Tale of Love and Darkness in her directorial debut, adapted from the book by Amos Oz, focuses on a relationship between a mother and her 10-year-old son, and Daniel Burman’s The Tenth Man, centers on an adult son and his father’s relationship.
+Two films, which center on family conflicts: Oscar-winning actress Natalie Portman’s A Tale of Love and Darkness in her directorial debut, adapted from the book by Amos Oz, focuses on a relationship between a mother and her 10-year-old son, and Daniel Burman’s The Tenth Man, centers on an adult son and his father’s relationship.
 These two films are poignant examples that indeed family conflicts are complicated and continue to evolve at any age.

 A Tale of Love and Darkness is based on the memories of Amos Oz, growing up in Jerusalem in the years before Israeli statehood with Arieh, his academic father and Fania, his dreamy, imaginative mother.
 They were one of many Jewish families who moved to Palestine from Europe during the 1930s and 40s to escape persecution.
 Arieh was cautiously hopeful for the future but Fania wanted much more.
 The terror of the war and running from home had been followed by the tedium of everyday life, which weighed heavily on Fania’s spirit.
 Unhappy in her marriage and intellectually stifled, she would make up stories of adventures (like treks across the desert) to cheer herself up and entertain her 10-year-old son Amos.
 He became so enraptured when she read him poetry and explained about words and language; it would become an influence on his writing for the rest of his life.
 When independence didn’t bring the renewed sense of life that Fania had hoped for, she slipped into solitude and sadness.
 Unable to help her, Amos was forced to say an untimely good-bye.
 As he witnessed the birth of Israel, he had to come to terms with his own new beginning.